Given a choice rabbits will almost always prefer being outside.

 containers were made to meet the

-But Why?
 Why, after over 140 years, do some people still think this type of accommodation is satisfactory to give pet rabbits?
 Dogs and cats were never this misunderstood.
 In fact cats were worshipped in long distant times by many world cultures.
 For many, the thought of keeping a cat boxed up for most of it's life is immediately dismissed as abhorrent.
 Dog owners that confine their animals to small kennels with inadequate space to move, run and play, are treated as performing a felonious act, animals are seized and re-homed by pet charities and organizations, and owners may then be prosecuted for cruelty.

 Yet rabbits, even with the statistic of being Britain's 3rd most popular pet